JayWelsh/silo-observer-backend/README.md

 - Caching the full list of silos & assets within silo.finance
 - Caching a 24-hour period of minutely data for rates of each asset within each silo.

-## Endpoints
+## API

-Currently, the following API endpoints are available
+The base URL for the silo.observer api is `https://api.silo.observer/`, the endpoints which are currently available are described below.

 ### Pagination

 All endpoints which are responsible for returning many records can be paginated by appending `page` & `perPage` query parameters onto the ends of the query e.g. you can fetching the last 10 minutes of borrower rate data for the BAL silo like [this](https://api.silo.observer/rates/asset/BAL?perPage=10) or you can skip the last 10 minutes of borrower rate data and fetch the last 10 minutes of data before that for the BAL silo like [this](https://api.silo.observer/rates/asset/BAL?perPage=10&page=2).

 ### Rates

+Rate data is currently recorded on a minutely basis and only the last 24 hours of data are kept.
+This will soon be adjusted to also keep hourly records for historical purposes.

 Fetching rates by asset, without specifying lending/borrowing ([example](https://api.silo.observer/rates/asset/BAL)):